 Cheapest Health Insurance in South Carolina by Metal Tier

-Here are the most affordable plans according to metal tier and their average premiums:
+Here are the most affordable health insurance plans from each metal tier:

 - Catastrophic: BlueEssentials Catastrophic 1 from Blue Cross Blue Shield ($258 per month) - Available only to those under 30 or with a qualifying hardship.

 Cheapest Silver Plans in South Carolina